Introduction: The American Way

 1.22: The Death of Uncle Ben

-As Jonathan Kent grabs his left arm and sinks slowly in the west, we ask the question: Is his death really necessary?
+As Jonathan Kent grabs his left arm and sinks slowly in the west, I ask the question: Is his death really necessary?

 1.23: The Myth of the Monomyth